masci/dev/site/content/writing/why-did-you-move to-management.md

 ### Conclusions

-I like mentioning these 3 drivers when I try to explain why did I become an engineering manager, but reality is obviously more complex than this.
+I like mentioning these three drivers when I try to explain why did I become an engineering manager, but reality is obviously more complex than this.
 Since I tend to go back and forth between coding and management, I find myself in the need to make decisions more often than people with a more "stable" career, and the factors contributing to such decisions are many and possibly different